BLACK, INDIGENOUS, & PEOPLE OF COLOR GROUP

 To provide a space for social, emotional, and spiritual support for BIPOC* UUSF members and friends.

-Join us for mostly conversation, community building, and just a little bit of organizing.
-Open to all who identify as Black, Indigenous, and/or people of color*.
+Join us for some conversation, community building, and organizing.
+Open to anyone who identifies as Black, Indigenous, or a person of color*.

 The meeting is held via Zoom and in person in the Stebbins Room on the first Sunday of each month, typically from 9:30-10:50 am.

 Email firstname.lastname@example.org to be added to the mailing list and/or receive information about the next meeting.